echronos/echronos/components/acamar/docs.md

 In terms of its functionality, the RTOS is a task-based operating system that multiplexes the available CPU time between tasks.
 Since it is non-preemptive, tasks execute on the CPU until they voluntarily relinquish the CPU by calling an appropriate RTOS API function.
+The RTOS API (see [API Reference]) gives tasks access to the objects that the RTOS provides.

 A distinctive feature of the RTOS is that these objects, including tasks, are defined and configured at build time (see [Configuration Reference]), not at run time.
 This configuration defines, for example, the tasks that exist in a system at compile and run time.